Photo: Greg Murray

 Carol Peter, CPD-KA has always loved dogs but discovered her passion for training as a shelter volunteer where she became one of the inaugural trainers in a volunteer trainer program that helped thousands of dogs find -and stay in- loving homes.
 Her commitment to compassionate, positive training led her to achieve accreditation as Certified Professional Dog Trainer – Knowledge Assessed (CPDT-KA) and open the Cold Nose Companions Training Center in Chardon, OH.
 She has honed her skills through continuing education and hands-on experience with dogs that have complex behavioral issues such as separation anxiety, fear, reactivity and destructive behaviors.

 Photo: Peggy Turbett Photography

 Timy Sullivan has combined careers in animal welfare and journalism for many years.
-She has covered life-saving programs for professional websites and currently writes about shelter animals as a columnist for the Chagrin Valley Times.
-The former director of Geauga Humane Society’s Rescue Village near Cleveland and co-founder of the PetFix Northeast Ohio low-cost, high volume spay-neuter clinic.
+She has covered life-saving programs for professional websites and written about shelter animals as a columnist for the Chagrin Valley Times.
+She is the former director of Geauga Humane Society’s Rescue Village near Cleveland and co-founder of the PetFix Northeast Ohio low-cost, high volume spay-neuter clinic.
 An enthusiastic CITY DOGS Cleveland adopter and volunteer, Timy served as Project Manager for The Acorn Project.